CTurt/CTC/README.md

 Finally, every byte's bit code is looked up, and written to the output.

 ### Results
-This README.md file is reduced by ~20% when compressed.
+This README.md file is reduced by about 20% when compressed.